-Shields must extend beyond the stove in all directions to a minimum distance that ensures all heat-sensitive materials within the safe installation clearances are shielded, as in Figure D.
+Shields must extend beyond the stove to at least a minimum distance that ensures all heat-sensitive materials within the safe installation clearances are

-Where planning to have the stove positioned as close as possible to a heat-sensitive wall or bench, double shields should be used to get the clearance distances down to the absolute minimum.
-Figure E shows an example double shield: heat-sensitive bench, gap at least 12 mm, sheetmetal shield extending the full height of the bench, another 12 mm gap, second shield (brick in this example), then the stove.
-The heat-sensitive wall in Figure E does not require shielding as it is further than 405 mm from the stove, so the shields may stop at bench height.
-The total spacing of the gaps and the width of the brick
+Where planning to have the stove built-in as close as possible to a heat-sensitive wall or bench, double shields should be used to get the clearance distances down to the absolute minimum.
+Figure E shows a common double shield: heat-sensitive bench, gap at least 12 mm, sheetmetal shield extending the full height of the bench, another 12 mm gap, second shield (brick in this example), then the stove.
+The heat-sensitive wall in Figure E does not require shielding as it is further than 500 mm from the stove, so the shields may stop at bench height.
+The total spacing of the gaps and the width of the brick has put the stove outside of the reduced installation clearances, allowing it to be built right in.
+If the bench top is heat-resistant (eg: granite, stainless or tiles) it can be extended over the shields, and the face (and/or top) of the shields are able to be capped off (with tiles, sideways bricks, sheet stainless or similar) for a tidy finish - provided the air gaps are ventilated elsewhere.